Alternative for Germany: 2025

-On 23 February 2025 AfD won 20.8% of the vote in the German federal election, second to the CDU/CSU.
+On 23 February 2025 AfD won 20.8% of the vote in the German federal election, second to the CDU/CSU, and won 152 of 630 seats.
 It gained 10.4 percentage points over the 2021 election result.
 The party won nearly a third of the votes in each of the East German states, the lowest being 32.5% in Brandenburg and the highest 38.5% in Thuringia, and won all but three constituency seats in the former East Germany (Potsdam, Erfurt and one of two seats in Leipzig).
 In the former West Germany, the party beat the SPD for second place by less than 0.5% of the vote and received more than 20% of the vote in two southwestern states: Saarland (21.6%) and Rhineland-Palatinate (20.1%).

-On April 2025, for the first time in German history, AfD was ahead of the CDU/CSU (Union) in some opinion polls for the next federal election, while other polls put it on par with the Union or in second place.
+In April 2025, for the first time in German history, AfD was ahead of the CDU/CSU (Union) in some opinion polls for the next federal election, while other polls put it on par with the Union or in second place.
 Support for the CDU/CSU, an alliance that won the election, fell from 29% to 24%, while AfD rose by three percentage points from 22% to 25%, partially becoming the most popular party in Germany.

-In May 2025 the Federal Office for the Protection of the Constitution (BfV) classified AfD as a "confirmed right-wing extremist endeavor".
+On 2 May 2025 the Federal Office for the Protection of the Constitution (BfV) classified AfD as a "confirmed right-wing extremist endeavor".
 In a 1,100-page classified and undisclosed report, BfV experts found that AfD is a "racist and anti-Muslim organisation".
 The classification will allow German authorities to monitor AfD and possibly limit or halt public funding for it.
 It may also inspire its opponents to attempt to get it banned.
 AfD leaders Alice Weidel and Tino Chrupalla said the decision was "clearly politically motivated" and was a "severe blow to German democracy".
 They argued that AfD is being discredited and persecuted by the government.
 Chancellor Olaf Scholz said that BfV provided a "very detailed justification" for its decision and that proceedings to ban the AfD must not be rushed.
 Several federal states in Germany have begun considering measures that would ban AfD members from being employed in jobs like civil servants, police officers, teachers or soldiers in response to the classification.